i-like-chip/i-like-chip.github.io/posts/Day-8-Living-Scene.md

-With he main elements of the room sketched out it was time to make it feel lived-in.
+With the main elements of the room sketched out it was time to make it feel lived-in.
 I curated some items found on Blenderkit and placed them in the scene, here is a gallery:

 ![desk](./images/day-8-desk.png)